ytjohn/rondurev/README.md

 ### Cookie Secret

-The current cookie secret key in ``cyclone2.conf`` was generated during the creation of this package.
+The current cookie secret key in ``rondurev.conf`` was generated during the creation of this package.
 However, if you need a new one, you may run the ``scripts/cookie_secret.py`` script to generate a random key.